ralphlange/opcUaUnifiedAutomation/README.md

 EPICS opcUa device support with Unified Automation C++ based [client sdk](https://www.unified-automation.com/products/client-sdk.html).

+## Prerequisites

+* Unified Automation C++ Based OPC UA Client SDK.
+  This device support has been developed using the 1.5.x series.

+* Building binaries (IOCs) needs libcrypto and libxml2 on your system.
+  Package names depend on the Linux distribution: openssl-devel and libxml2-devel on RedHat/CentOS/Fedora, libssl-dev and libxml2-dev on Debian/Ubuntu.

 ## Build and Installation

 * This module has a standard EPICS module structure.
 It compiles against recent versions of EPICS Base 3.14, 3.15 and 3.16.

-* When cloning this module, you may create local settings that are not being traced by git.
+* When cloning this module from the repository, you may create local settings that are not being traced by git and don't create conflicts:

   * Create *configure/RELEASE.local* and set *EPICS_BASE* to point to your EPICS installation.

-  * Create *configure/CONFIG_SITE.local* and set *UASDK* to point to your Unified Automation OPC UA C++ Client SDK installation.
+  * Create *configure/CONFIG_SITE.local* and set *UASDK* to point to your Unified Automation C++ OPC UA Client SDK installation.

-* Building binaries (IOCs) may need libcrypto installed, depending on the setup used when compiling the SDK libraries.
+    This is also where you select how the SDK libraries are installed on your target systems.

 ## Features